markjconlon/financialBlog/_posts/2025-05-05-portfolio-update-april-2025.md

 - GOOG raised dividends 5% after a stellar Q1 2025 earnings

 ## Fear and Greed Index
 We are back in the middle of fear and the AAII investor sentiment survey has ticked up a bit since the end of March beginning of April.
-NUmbers wise 61.9% of people surveyed were bearish for the weekending April 2nd 2025 and only 55.6% weekending April 23rd.
+Numbers wise 61.9% of people surveyed were bearish for the weekending April 2nd 2025 and only 55.6% weekending April 23rd.
 ![image](/assets/2025/2025-05-05-fear-and-greed.PNG)

 ## Wrap Up